 To qualify, you must already be a Best Seller, and also submit to a trial period fulfilling Prime orders before you’re allowed to display the Prime badge.

 Amazon Vendor Central: more privileges, less control.

 In Vendor Central, you are becoming an official Amazon vendor in the regular Amazon storefront, with all the rights and privileges thereto.
-Amazon sends invites to sellers that move a high volume of products, so it’s all about your success as a seller.
+If you move a high volume of products, Amazon may invite you into Vendor Central.

-As a vendor, you’ll be selling your products to Amazon.
-You act as the distributor and Amazon is the seller.
+As a vendor, you’ll be selling your products to Amazon, acting effectively like their distributor.
 Your products will enjoy actual Amazon listings, as opposed to the Marketplace’s less trustworthy bazaar of third party sellers.
-To the customer, it looks the same as if they were buying any other product through Amazon, giving you that trusted brand advantage to sell far more products.
+The customer can’t tell the difference between yours and official “Amazon” products.

 Main differences between Seller Central vs Vendor Central

 A+ content is those extended product details and descriptions used for Amazon store products.
-You can create A+ content yourself using targeted keywords and bullet points, or Amazon will do it for you, but smart product tagging is one of the main keys to success for selling on Amazon.
+Either create A+ content yourself using targeted keywords and bullet points, or let Amazon do it for you.

 In Vendor Central, pricing and Inventory aren’t yours to control.